DPhil Scholarships

 Image for decoration only, focussing on two young scholars sat in a crowd

-A large range of topics fall within the area of interest for the Institute for Ethics in AI.
-These include, but are not limited to, bias and discrimination in algorithmic decision-making, how AI bears on the value of human autonomy, the right to a human decision, the nature and value of human-robot relationship, AI applications in health care, the moral status of AI, the place of work in human life and the implications of AI for the workplace, and the ways in which AI and digital technology pose threats to, but also opportunities for, democratic governance.
+The Institute for Ethics in AI welcomes doctoral research across a wide range of topics within its core areas of interest.
+These include, but are not limited to, bias and discrimination in algorithmic decision-making; the implications of AI for human autonomy and the right to a human decision; the nature and value of human–robot relationships; AI applications in healthcare; the moral status of artificial intelligence; the role of work in human life and the impact of AI on the workplace; and the ways in which AI and digital technologies pose both challenges and opportunities for democratic governance.

-Ethics in AI scholarships will cover university fees, irrespective of fee status, and provide a maintenance stipend for the period of fee liability.
-The maintenance stipend is set according to UKRI indicative level.
-The funding level changes on a yearly basis following the inflation rate.
-Please visit the UKRI website for the most up-to-date figures.
+Ethics in AI scholarships will cover University tuition fees, irrespective of fee status, and provide a maintenance stipend for the period of standard fee liability (maximum of three years/nine terms).
+The maintenance stipend is set at the UKRI indicative rate and is subject to annual adjustment in line with inflation.
+Applicants are advised to consult the UKRI website for the most up-to-date figures.

 There is no separate application process for these scholarships.
-The department you apply to by the January deadline for your course will automatically consider all eligible offer holders for this funding and nominate candidates to the Ethics in AI selection committee for assessment.
+All eligible candidates who receive an offer of admission will be automatically considered by their academic department and, where appropriate, nominated for assessment by the Institute for Ethics in AI selection panel.
 Shortlisted candidates will be invited to interview.
-Scholarship holders will be selected for their outstanding academic merit and potential.
+Scholarship holders will be selected on the basis of outstanding academic merit and demonstrated potential.